Commands

 Command Arguments

-php cli.php hello --name Sid --loud
+php cli.php hello --first-name Sid --loud

 namespace App\Console\Commands;